Directors Notes

 Alumni Stories

-The School of Art + Art History + Design Alumni + Friends is a new dynamic network dedicated to fostering meaningful connections between alumni, students, and the School through engaging events, professional development opportunities, and curated communications.
+This alumni-led group is dedicated to fostering meaningful connections between alumni, students, and the School through engaging events, professional development opportunities, and curated communications.

 Nathan Vass brings readers onto his bus in new book ‘Deciding to See’

-In his work, Vass (BA 2009) turns ordinary bus rides into something extraordinary — an opportunity for connection in a city known for folks who keep to themselves.
-Keep reading on Seattle Times.
+Vass (BA 2009) turns ordinary bus rides into something extraordinary — an opportunity for connection in a city known for folks who keep to themselves.

 Jacob Lawrence Gallery Stories